cositools/cosi-data-challenges/cosipy-intro/README.md

 ## Next steps

 The cosipy library is under active development in preparation for the COSI launch scheduled in 2027.
-There are currently 50 open issues and/or desired features as of today!
+There are currently +70 open issues and/or desired features as of today!

-The next steps for cosipy can be classified into three categories:

-### Adding new features

-While COSI will be capable of measuring polarization, polarization analysis was not included in Data Challenge 2.
-It will be part of Data Challenge 3.

-Various improvements to the imaging algorithm are underway.
-The cosipy version at launch will contain various imaging algorithm approaches.

-We are also developing a source injector starting from the detector response, as opposed to starting always from MEGAlib event-by-event simulations.
-This will simplify sensitivity calculations and theoretical predictions.

-On Data Challenge 2 we assumed we knew the shape of the background distribution.
-While the background normalization is a free parameter, we use the same distribution of background counts --in measured energy and the Compton Data Space-- as the simulated data.
-For real data, although we can simulate the background, we will not know a priori exactly what the background distribution is, and therefore it needs to be estimated.
-We are working on background estimation techniques for the next release.
+There are three main development frontiers:

-### Optimization and scalability
+### The scalability problem

 Currently, we have a coarse detector response and no polarization, and the code is still relatively slow.
 This will not be sustainable when we use a binning appropriate for COSI's capabilities.